molecula/documentation/cloud/cloud-databases/_posts/2022-11-14-cloud-db-create.md

 {% include /cloud/cloud-before-begin.md %}
 * [Learn how to manage databases](/cloud/cloud-databases/cloud-db-manage)
 * [Perform data modeling](/concepts/data-modeling-overview) prior to creating databases to avoid issues.
-* FeatureBase Trial accounts allow one database.
+* FeatureBase Trial accounts are limited to one database and development database shapes (8GB or 16GB)

 ## Cloud database shapes